-C.2.2.3 LONGEVITY
+C.2.2.2 LONGEVITY

-Longevity risk refers to the risk of a negative deviation from expected results due to the insured or annuitant living longer than assumed in the pricing or reserves.
-This risk could have an impact on longevity swaps, annuity and on other longevity protection products.
+Longevity risk refers to the risk of a negative deviation from expected results in reinsured portfolios due to the insured or annuitant living longer than assumed in the pricing or reserves.
+This risk could have an impact on longevity swaps which are the most usual reinsurance structures, as well as on annuity and long-term care covers and on other longevity protection products.

-C.2.2.4 POLICYHOLDER BEHAVIOUR RISKS
+C.2.2.3 OTHER RISKS